CPK Insurance

 • Workers' compensation is required in Vermont for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and corporate officers.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documents may ask for a current certificate of insurance.
+• Most commercial leases in Vermont require proof of general liability coverage, so lease documents may ask for a current certificate of insurance.

 • Commercial auto minimum liability in Vermont is $25,000/$50,000/$10,000 if the business uses vehicles for work-related travel or deliveries.